benzlokzik/singlefile-webserver/README.md

-# Singlefile Web Server 🌍📄
+# 🌐 Singlefile Web Server

 This is a simple web server that serves with a single file ⚡️

-## Features ✨
+## ✨ Features

-- Has no dependencies 🚀
+- 🚀 Has no dependencies
-- Renders HTML for folders/directories 📂📜
+- 📂 Renders HTML for folders/directories
-- Renders Markdown 📝➡️📄
+- 📝 Renders Markdown
+- ⚡️ Asynchronous